-- The Building Administrator or Site Supervisor, shall be designated as the Individual In-Charge until law enforcement or emergency services personnel arrive and take over as the Individual In-Charge.
+- 1. The Building Administrator or Site Supervisor, shall be designated as the Individual In-Charge until law enforcement or emergency services personnel arrive and take over as the Individual In-Charge.
 The Building Administrator will stay in the Command Post and provide specific information on the school and operations if needed. - 2.
-The Director of Facilities or in their absence, a designated member of the Maintenance and Operations staff, shall bring a radio capable of operating on BOCES radio frequencies. - 3.
-The school secretary for the involved building shall bring the school's Emergency Response Bag. - 4.
+The Director of Facilities or in their absence, a designated member of the Maintenance and Operations staff, shall bring a cell phone or other mobile communication device. - 3.
+The school secretary for the involved building shall bring the school's Got to go Bag. - 4.
 The School Safety Team for the affected building should report immediately to the designated Command Post unless otherwise instructed. - 5.
 Other personnel as directed by the Incident Commander.